wgsl-tooling-wg/wgsl-linker/packages/linker/Internals.md

 wgsl parsing errors from dawn/naga can also be translated to the original source.

-No performance tuning has been done to date.
-There's undoubtedly low hanging fruit.

 Consider rewriting graph mutations as separate passes producing new data structures to improve clarity (rather than mutating optional fields in existing data structures).